Richard

 turbines harness power.

-and CEO of Wind Sail Receptor, Inc. “Our tests show that our
+president and CEO of Wind Sail Receptor, Inc. “Our tests show

 The Wind Sail Receptor’s Quad Blade Construction uses Bayer